How the UK EV Charger Grant Works for Homeowners in 2026

 Note that the funds go straight to the installer.
 It is not convertible into cash.
 Your invoice will show the total EV charging installation cost minus the grant amount.
 Meanwhile, the installer must give the details of your chargepoint to OZEV, together with an invoice and installation photographs.

-The United Kingdom EV charger grant was originally set to run until the 31st of March 2025.
-But to give homeowners more time to prepare documents and to coordinate with their installers, the grant was extended by a year.
-The new deadline for applications is set to 31 March 2026.
+The UK EV charger grant was originally set to run until March 2025.
+But to give homeowners and renters more time to prepare documents and to coordinate with their installers, the grant was extended by a year.
+The new deadline for applications is now untilMarch 31, 2026.
 Applications must be made during this window for the homeowner to qualify.

 To meet the specified deadline, you must gather the required paperwork early, including proof of property ownership or tenancy and vehicle eligibility documents.
 You must also coordinate with a certified installer in advance, as demand for EV charger installation is expected to increase near deadlines.